Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Preemption

-Prohibits municipalities from enacting or enforcing ordinances that regulate the ownership, possession, purchase, sale, use, transportation, or operation of commercial unmanned aircraft (defined as aircraft operated by Remote Pilot Certificate holders).
-Exception: municipalities that are also water companies may regulate drone operation over public water supply and Class I or Class II watershed lands.
-Preemption does not apply to recreational drone regulation or FAA/Connecticut Airport Authority policies.
+Prohibits municipalities from enacting or enforcing ordinances that regulate the ownership, possession, purchase, sale, use, transportation, or operation of commercial unmanned aircraft (defined as aircraft remotely piloted by an FAA Remote Pilot Certificate holder).
+Exception: municipalities that are also water companies may regulate drones over public water supply areas and Class I or Class II watershed land.
+This preemption gives commercial Part 107 operators statewide consistency that recreational pilots do not have.

 View source